NREL/sparkctl/docs/tutorials/run_python_spark_jobs_interactively.md

-# Run Python jobs interactively on a Spark Cluster
+# Run jobs interactively

-In this tutorial you will learn how to start a Spark cluster on HPC compute nodes and then run Spark jobs in Python through `pyspark-client` with the Spark Connect Server.
+In this tutorial you will learn how to start a Spark cluster on HPC compute nodes and then run Spark jobs interactively through `pyspark-client` with the Spark Connect Server.

 1. Allocate compute nodes, such as with Slurm.
 This example acquires 4 CPUs and 30 GB of memory for the Spark master process and user application + Spark driver and 2 complete nodes for Spark